 Were my employees or contractors paid?
 What about my tax payments?

 Select your payroll service to learn how we handle paying your employees, contractors, and tax payments.

 How can I avoid this in the future?

 In general, you just need to be sure to have enough money in your bank account to cover your direct deposits, tax payments, and any other payroll related fees at the time you send payroll, contractor, or electronic tax payments to us.
 See our terms of service for more info.

 If cash flow is tight and you use one of our full service payroll products, you may want to consider using QuickBooks Online Payroll Core with auto pay and file disabled, or QuickBooks Desktop Payroll Enhanced.
 This can give you more control over the timing of running your payroll and paying your payroll taxes.

 What happens if I don’t pay the balance due?

-Your account will be cancelled and sent to collections within 28 days of the initial NSF.
+Your account will be canceled and sent to collections within 28 days of the initial NSF.

 Do you provide letters of indemnity?

 We do not provide letters of indemnity.
 See our terms of service.